“Venturing into areas

 “Nuff said,” I grumbled.
 The sound of ‘Afternoon Delight’ caught my ear, theme song to a passing red-and-white checkered truck.
 Manned by a crew of waving volunteers, it had CarnaVan stencilled on the side panels, as well as subhead slogans suggesting some sort of dirt-cheap stewpot food operation catering to street minions citywide.

 “So maybe PolkStrasse is getting a bit raw around the edges,” she gaped about the broader spectacle with hungry, road weary eyes.
 “Guess that’s why Castro’s the new gay land of milk and honey.
 That’s where their classier action is hanging out more now.”

 “Like City Hall says, hands off—just hold back and keep a lid on things,” snapped a nearby S.F.P.D. officer to his partner walking the beat.
 Both were standing off in observer mode, caught between copping to and copping out, not looking at all happy about it.

-“Yah, sarge, it’s like with our damn baby blue squadrols nowadays,” said the other uniform, palm slapping his nightstick.
+“Yah, sarge, it’s like with our damn baby blue squadrols,” said the other uniform, palm slapping his nightstick.
 “What the hell good’s gonna come of that…”

 “I think I’ll have the Nude…no, the Monte Carlo!”